ironpeakservices/ironpeak.be/content/blog/bypassing-apple-mie.md

 ### Takeaways

 MIE is a real improvement.
 EMTE stops most pointer corruption, the RO zone keeps the crown jewels behind a hardware gate, and the Secure Page Table Monitor enforces that only one function can open it.
 All of that did its job.
-None of it caught Calif.
+And it didn't catch this one.

 The bug was in the one place MIE *can't* protect: the argument validation of the trusted writer itself.
-An integer overflow in `_zalloc_ro_mut` let attacker bytes spill across slot boundaries inside the RO zone.
+An integer overflow in `_zalloc_ro_mut`'s stack-area filter let attacker bytes spill across slot boundaries inside the RO zone.
 The bytes landed on a `ucred`.
 The `cr_uid` flipped to zero.
 Root shell.
 The pointer was never bad, the page table was never wrong, the tag was always correct.

 Two lessons.